Key air monitors offline after Laura hits Louisiana gas hub

-But some Louisiana residents and environmental advocates say the lack of solid government information on the state of the air is typical.
+But some Louisiana residents and environmental advocates say a shortage of solid government information on the state of the air is typical.
 With dozens of petroleum, petrochemical and other industrial sites, Louisiana is home to communities with some of the nation’s highest cancer risks, according to Environmental Protection Agency rankings.

 In the Lake Charles area, with refineries, a major natural gas project and other industrial sites, residents “generally don’t get any information except what the industry puts out,” said Carla Chrisco, a Lake Charles lawyer who evacuated the city before Laura.

-Note: This story has been corrected to reflect that the name of the Louisiana environmental group is the Louisiana Bucket Brigade, not The Bucket Brigades.